-City Council appointed the PC as the working group for the project and this will be the first in a series of briefings intended to familiarize the PC with the policy decisions that the City must make and their potential impacts.
-The primary policy decision the City must make is to either eliminate all parking mandates in the community or implements a series of regulations/programs to meet the CFEC rules.
+The primary policy decision the City must make is to either eliminate all parking mandates in the community or implement a series of regulations/programs to meet the CFEC rules.

-The goals of the briefing are:
+The goals of the first work session are:

-- 1. Get PC members familiar with parking related CFEC rules and future policy decisions - 2.
-Provide PC the opportunity to ask clarifying questions - 3.
-Allow the PC to request additional information for future briefings
+- 1. Review and discuss the parking reform policy choices. - 2.
+Provide PC the opportunity to ask clarifying questions about the CFEC rules or policy choices. - 3.
+Allow the PC to request additional information for future work sessions. - 4.
+Provide staff initial feedback on how comfortable the PC is with eliminating all parking mandates.